The Escape (1914 film): Plot

-The film begins with a short prologue explaining the science of Eugenics; contrasting the careful selection observed in the animal world with the less predictable breeding habits of humans.
-This is illustrated by the story of the Joyce family, headed by Jim Joyce (Turner), a cruel and senseless man.
-Joyce's son Larry (Harron) is by nature a sensitive kid, but Jim Joyce turns him into a heartless monster, strangling a cat as a sort of coming of age ritual.
+The film begins with a prologue on eugenics, contrasting careful animal breeding with human reproduction.
+This introduces the Joyce family story.

-Larry Joyce contracts a case of syphilis, and seeks out treatment from Doctor Von Eiden (Moore), who also takes a keen interest in Larry's sister May (Sweet).
-Von Eiden encourages May to make a break with her family, and she succeeds.
-However she is unable to find employment and enters into a relationship with a wealthy senator (Lewis) as a kept woman.
-While May will not marry the Senator, her sister Jennie (Marsh) does marry a man named "Bull" McGee (Crisp), an abusive lout just like her father.
+Jim Joyce (Turner) is an abusive father who corrupts his naturally sensitive son Larry (Harron) into cruelty.
+Larry contracts syphilis and seeks treatment from Dr. Von Eiden (Moore), who also becomes involved with Larry's sister May (Sweet).
+Von Eiden encourages May to leave her family.
+She does so but is unable to find stable work and becomes the companion of a wealthy senator (Lewis), while refusing marriage.

-Their infant child is killed when McGee trips over its cradle in a drunken stupor, and Jennie becomes delusional, endlessly rocking the cradle with a doll inside.
-McGee is repulsed by her condition and puts Jennie away quietly through selling her into prostitution.
-May manages to wrest Jennie away from this peril, but Jennie expires soon after.
-Von Eiden, however, has managed to restore Larry's original sensitivity through a surgical procedure; May has broken off the relationship with the Senator and agrees to marry Von Eiden.
+May's sister Jennie (Marsh) marries "Bull" McGee (Crisp), an abusive man.
+After McGee accidentally kills their infant while drunk, Jennie becomes delusional, endlessly rocking the empty cradle with a doll inside.
+McGee removes her from the household by selling her into prostitution.
+May intervenes and rescues her, but Jennie dies shortly after.

+Von Eiden performs surgery that restores Larry's original sensitivity.
+May ends her relationship with the senator and agrees to marry Von Eiden.

 Historical background and legacy

-The Escape was based on a play by Paul Armstrong, a prolific playwright best known for his properties Alias Jimmy Valentine (1910) and Salomy Jane (1907).
+The Escape was based on a play by Paul Armstrong, a prolific playwright best known for his properties Alias Jimmy Valentine (1909) and Salomy Jane (1907).
 Griffith's film version was begun first, finished second, but released third among the cycle of five films he made at Reliance-Majestic Studios between his ouster at Biograph Company and the advent of The Birth of a Nation (1915).
 Filming of The Escape began in New York City, but was completed in Los Angeles partly due to an illness in the cast.
 There was a long delay in getting it out; although Mutual Film finally released it on June 1, 1914, response to The Escape was of a mixed character and the film was dumped on the States' Rights market by the end of the year.

 Lillian Gish recalled The Escape as one of the finest films Griffith ever made, whereas Griffith himself regarded its failure as a momentary distraction during the planning stages of The Birth of a Nation.